Ex-UK minister claims she was fired for her 'Muslimness' | DW | 23.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Britain's justice minister has insisted the ruling Conservative Party is not Islamophobic after a former Cabinet member claimed she was fired because she made colleagues "uncomfortable."
+Britain's justice minister has insisted the ruling Conservative Party is not Islamophobic after a former junior minister claimed she was fired because she made colleagues "uncomfortable."

 Nusrat Ghani said she was fired from a UK ministerial job because her Muslim faith was making colleagues uncomfortable